MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
-Interoperable SDKs for iOS,  Android, and Nintendo Switch will be available this summer.
+Interoperable SDKs for iOS,  Android, and Nintendo Switch are available now.
 If you are interested in this feature, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 PlayFab Party is a set of libraries and services for easily adding multiplayer real-time networking and chat communication to your game.